EldonGabriel/eldongabriel.github.io/_certifications/addtional-certifications.md

   thumbnail: /assets/images/headers/addcert.png
   caption: ""
   order: 4
+  excerpt: "A curated list of additional certifications and hands-on labs that strengthen foundational IT and cybersecurity skills."
 ---

 * **ISC2 Certified in Cybersecurity (CC):** This globally-recognized certification validates my foundational knowledge in key cybersecurity domains, including security principles, business continuity, and risk management.